Corte Madera, California: Geography

-According to the U.S. Census Bureau, the city has a total area of 4.4 sqmi, of which 3.2 sqmi of it is land and 1.2 sqmi of it (28.19%) is water.
+According to the U.S. Census Bureau, the city has a total area of 4.4 sqmi, of which 3.2 sqmi is land and 1.2 sqmi (28.19%) is water.

 History

 The first post office in Corte Madera opened in 1878, and closed in 1880.
 The Adams post office opened in 1902, and changed its name later that year to Corte Madera.
 The name Adams honored Jerry Adams, its first postmaster.
 Corte Madera incorporated in 1916.

 The town of Corte Madera is situated on a portion of Rancho Corte Madera del Presidio granted to John Reed in 1834 by Mexican Governor José Figueroa.
 Reed quickly took to the lumber industry, logging the area's immense supply of redwoods and shipping the lumber to San Francisco by way of Corte Madera Creek—some of this wood was used to build the Presidio in San Francisco; the town's growth continued.

 In 1850, California joined the Union, and the Gold Rush, by then a year old, brought more settlers to the area.
 By 1875, the North Pacific Coast Railroad set its tracks through Corte Madera, allowing flatcars to haul lumber, and later, passenger trains to service commuters to and from San Francisco, aided in its early stages by the Sausalito ferry.
 A few of those commuters significantly influenced the formation of Old Town.

 In 1885, a New England lawyer, Frank Morrison Pixley, was guaranteed a title for 160 acre from Reed's daughter, Hilarita.
 (Pixley later practiced law in San Francisco, became involved in local politics and founded an esteemed magazine called The Argonaut, whose writers included Mark Twain and Ambrose Bierce.)
 The Pixley family was credited with creating Corte Madera's first subdivision and with developing downtown.
 The population continued to grow (eventually exploding after construction of the Golden Gate Bridge was completed in 1937).

 The first business structure in Corte Madera was a hotel and tavern just south of the train station, built by Jerry Adams of Switzerland in 1898.
 The three-story building still exists today on First Street, between Corte Madera Avenue and Montecito Drive, and these days houses a beauty salon, an architectural sheet metal firm and a number of residential apartments.
 A smaller barn-like building constructed around that time behind the Adams's hotel went through its evolution as a hardware store, a mattress place, an antique shop, a design studio, a gallery and a neighborhood video store.
 Today it is a textile arts studio and Swedish textile home products store.